-After his death in 1997, Hal’s family donated all of his work on the great airships, which included notes, drawings, pictures, reports and correspondence, to the Wichita State University (WSU) where it can be viewed today.
+After his death in 1997, Hal’s family donated all of his work on the great airships, which included notes, drawings, pictures, reports and correspondence, to Wichita State University (WSU) where it can be reviewed today.

 Hal's Contribution to our Project

 In 2016 while performing research for the project, I discovered Hal’s work at WSU.
-Having already read his book, “The Golden Age of the Great Passenger Airships”, I was hungry for more knowledge on the subject.
+Having already read his book, “The Golden Age of the Great Passenger Airships”, I was hungry for more knowledge about the technology.